Below you’ll find a little more about each of our current governors:-

 Louise Armitage (Associate Governor)

-Louise is the longest-serving member of the Governing Body, having taken up the role originally in 2001 when she became Deputy Headteacher at Kirkroyds Infant School, she has served as Staff Governor before becoming an Associate Governor in 2022.
+Louise is the longest serving members of the Governing Body, having taken up the role originally in 2001 when she became Deputy Headteacher at Kirkroyds Infant School, she has served as Staff Governor before becoming an Associate Governor in in 2022.

 Michelle was elected as teaching staff governor in 2022.